netscaler/netscaler-k8s-ingress-controller/deployment/baremetal/README.md

     - **Static routing**:

       For seamless functioning of services deployed in the Kubernetes cluster, the Netscaler ingress device should be able to reach the underlying overlay network over which pods are running.
 The
-    `feature-node-watch` argument of the Citrix ingress controller can be used for automatic route configuration on the Netscaler towards the pod network.
+    `feature-node-watch` argument of the Netscaler ingress controller can be used for automatic route configuration on the Netscaler towards the pod network.
     See, [Network Configuration](../../docs/network/staticrouting.md) for more information.

       By default, `feature-node-watch` is false.
 It must be explicitly set to true if auto route configuration is required.